 Note: Unfortunately for those in North America, Allwoods only ships to locations within the UK and EU.
 Unless you have a friend in the UK or the EU, who is willing to drop ship on your behalf, you will be out of luck.
 The Dianthus list is still fantastic and should be reviewed on the chance that the same Dianthus can be obtained from other sources.

-DIANTHUS RETAIL PLANT & SEED SOURCES
+DIANTHUS RETAIL PLANT & SEED FROM NON-TRADITIONAL SOURCES